charancust/Digital-Signal-Processing-Python-/README.md

 The following were implemented using python.

 Note: These techniques were implemented without calling the built-in functions as this project focuses on the understanding of the math behind these techniques.
 User-defined functions were created using basic libraries such as numpy and scipy.
-Matplotlib was used for the visualization
+Matplotlib was used for the visualization.

 1. Generation of a signal.